 A Field Type defines what kind of data is stored in a Field.
-For example, a Field with a TextLine Field Type stores a single line of text, an Image Field Type stores an image file, and Author Field Type holds information about author details (like name, email).
-By default, the system comes with a large set of Field Types that cover most common needs (e.g. Text line, Rich text, Email, Author list, Content relation, Map location, Float, etc.)
+For example, a Field with a TextLine Field Type stores a single line of text, an Image Field Type stores an image file, and Author Field Type holds information about author details (like name and email).
+By default, the system comes with a large set of Field Types that cover the most common needs, e.g. Text line, Rich text, Email, Author list, Content relation, Map location, Float, etc.

 Content model in summary¶

 - A Content Type defines Fields that a Content item will be composed of.

 - Every Field is modeled after a Field Type which defines the kind of data it contains.